Tommykaira: Club international launch

-In 2020, at the height of the Corona Virus pandemic, with a dwindling number of Tommykaira car owners in Japan, local chapters were disbanded in favour of a global subscription club called, "Tommykaira Club International".
-The club also known as TKCI celebrated its launch in fall of 2020 and official first-year membership is 2021.
+In 2020, at the height of the COVID-19 pandemic, with a dwindling number of Tommykaira car owners in Japan, local chapters were disbanded in favour of a global subscription club called "Tommykaira Club International".
+The brainchild of Mike Wyckoff and GTS, the club, also known as TKCI, celebrated its launch in fall of 2020 and official first-year membership was 2021.
 The cost of a yearly membership starts at $88.

+The logo was decided upon in 2020 by a group of Tommykaira enthusiasts that were asked to vote for their favourite Japanese kanji character from among a list of 5.
+The kanji is read "tamashi" and means "spirit" as in "Racing Spirit".